priyankadatacodes/ai-search-zero-click-ecommerce-analysis/README.md

 **Short-Term**
 - Improve product page clarity and trust signals
-- Reduce friction in add-to-cart and checkout steps
+- Reduce friction in add-to-cart and checkout
-- Add clearer CTAs within AI and Zero-Click experiences
+- Add clearer calls-to-action in AI and Zero-Click experiences

 **Long-Term**
-- Redesign Zero-Click experiences to support discovery
+- Redesign Zero-Click experiences to encourage exploration
 - Optimize AI Search behavior by category
-- Personalize experience by region and device
+- Personalize experiences by region and device
 - Continuously test search and funnel designs

 ---

-## Conclusion
+## Final Takeaway

-AI Search improves engagement and revenue when it guides users into the shopping funnel.
-However, excessive Zero-Click behavior creates significant funnel leakage.
-Optimizing product engagement and AI-guided discovery can drive sustainable revenue growth without increasing acquisition costs.
+AI Search improves revenue when it guides users into the shopping funnel.
+However, excessive Zero-Click behavior and drop-offs at the Add-to-Cart stage create measurable revenue leakage.
+Focusing on funnel efficiency and AI-guided discovery can drive sustainable growth without increasing acquisition costs.

 ---

 ## Author

-Priyanka Lakra | Data Analyst | Business Focused
+Priyanka Lakra
-End-to-end analytics project built to demonstrate real-world data analyst thinking.
+Data Analyst | Business-Focused Analytics